Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Additional Results

 \subsection{Unlearning of copyrighted content}

-In this section, we compare SurgUn with the current state-of-the-art IP character removal method, ACE.
+In this section, we compare SurgUn with the current state-of-the-art IP character removal method, ACE \cite{wang2025ace}.
 Figure \ref{fig: ip_result_quali_appendix} presents the unlearning results for three characters: Mickey Mouse, Donald Duck, and Hello Kitty.
 To assess the retainability of the unlearned models, we also generate unrelated concepts such as Elsa and Pikachu.

 From Figure \ref{fig: ip_result_quali_appendix}(b), it is evident that while ACE successfully unlearns the target characters, it does so at the expense of unrelated concepts.
 For example, when unlearning Donald Duck, the generated face of Elsa appears distorted, and Pikachu is also corrupted.
 Furthermore, images produced by ACE often lack optimal aesthetic quality, undermining the purpose of unlearning.
 By contrast, Figure \ref{fig: ip_result_quali_appendix}(a) highlights the generations by SurgUn, which not only preserve the fidelity of unrelated concepts but also maintain sufficient aesthetic quality, thereby reinforcing its superior performance over ACE.

+Unlearning artist styles such as \textit{Salvador Dalí} or \textit{Edvard Munch} also reduces the model's ability to reproduce copyrighted artworks associated with those artists, even when those specific works are not explicitly targeted during unlearning (see Figure~\ref{fig: memorization_main}).

+This indicates that although SurgUn is initiated through a style token, it ultimately removes the broader visual manifold associated with the artist, extending well beyond simple token-level erasure.